DevShivmohan/microservices-with-grpc-spring-boot/README.md

 **In these microservices i'm trying to integrate build 3 things**
 - Synchronous call with single request and single response.
 - Asynchronous call with single request and stream of response.
-- Asynchronous call with single stream of request and single response.
+- Asynchronous call with stream of request and single response.

 # Create openssl certificate for localhost